 This area is high-traffic in comparison to other towers we have visited.
 We were dusted up multiple times on our walk due to passing vehicles.
 We did end up seeing a doe and her fawn along the road though.
 A reminder that road walking isn’t all that bad and that it was something we wouldn’t have seen otherwise.
 When we finally reached the summit we were shrouded in a fog cloud, but had it to ourselves.
 We were also confused since there was no vehicle onsite.
 At first I assumed that meant there was no lookout here, but we both heard someone moving around in the cab.
 Interestingly enough, the catwalk door and door to the cab were both open.
 We assumed this meant someone had to be here.
 Previous years, this lookout has been apart of the rental program through the Forest Service.
 But, it was recently pulled into active duty for the 2022 fire season.
 We didn’t want to risk disturbing the lookout attendant by climbing the tower and they did not come out to greet us.
 There had been a fleet of vehicles and ATVs that had been coming and going from the area.
 I would hide out in my tower too if I was them.
 We enjoyed a lunch and waited for a while to see if the clouds would eventually lift, but had no luck.

 We walked back to our parked car and were dusted up a few more times for good measure.
 We headed back out via NF-2212 to find a camp and hoped the rest of the road was in better condition.
 Spoiler: It was not.
 There were portions of it starting to wash out and one particularly large rock embedded in the road that was tricky to maneuver.
-Someone had spray painted it bring pink to make it more visible to oncoming traffic.
+Someone had spray painted it bright pink to make it more visible to oncoming traffic.
 It was still a well traveled road and we met a few vehicles on our way out.
 There were even a couple people who were driving a Prius.
 After what felt like a life time crawling down NF-2212, we finally reached NF-22.
 There had been a few dispersed camps along NF-2212 but none were particularly flat or secluded.
 We quickly ran out of dispersed options and ended up spending the last bit of cash we had on hand at Lund Park Campground.
 Overall, it had been a successful trip.

 Day 10/10: We drove home without incident.